 Dr. Sonnenberg is a professor and holds the Charles Boettcher Distinguished Chair in Petroleum Geology at the Colorado School of Mines.
-He has 25 plus years of experience and specializes in unconventional reservoirs, sequence stratigraphy, tectonic influence on sedimentation.
+He has over 25 years of experience and specializes in unconventional reservoirs, sequence stratigraphy, tectonic influence on sedimentation, and petroleum geology.

-and petroleum geology.
 Sonnenberg received BS and MS degrees in geology from Texas A&M University and a PhD degree in geology from the Colorado School of Mines.
-Steve has served as President of several organization including the American Association of Potroleum Colorado Majorita Majoritain Association of Petroleum Geologists, Rocky Mountain Association of Geologists, and Colorado Scientific Society.
+Steve has served as President of several organizations including the American Association of Petroleum Geologists, Rocky Mountain Association of Geologists, and Colorado Scientífic Society.
 He also served on the Colorado Oil and Gas Conservation Commission from 1997-2003 and was the Chair of the Commission from 1999-2003.
-He is the recipient of the Young Alumnus Award, Outstanding Alumnus Award, and Mines Medal from the Colorado School of Mines, Distinguished Achievement Medal from Texas A&M University, distinguished service awards from AAPG and RMAG, and honorary membership awards from AAPG, RMAG and the Colorado Scientific Society.
-In 2013, he was awarded the Halbouty Medal from AAPG.
+He is the recipient of the Young Alumnus Award, Outstanding Alumnus Award, and Mines Medal from the Colorado School of Mines, Distinguished Achievement Medal from Texas A&M University, the Halbouty Medal from AAPG, distinguished service awards from AAPG and RMAG, honorary membership awards from AAPG, RMAG and the Colorado Scientific Society, and most recently the Robert J. Weimer Lifetime Contribution Award from the Rocky Mountain Section of the AAPG.

-- Carbon Capture Utilization and Storage A Geological Perspective - Elements of Petroleum Geology (p 18, 69) Reservoir Characterization for Mudrock Reservoirs (p 23, 51, 59) - Unconventional Resource Plays Workshop (p 27, 52, 61)
+- Carbon Capture Utilization and Storage A Geological Perspective - Elements of Petroleum Geology (p 17) - Reservoir Characterization for Mudrock Reservoirs (p 22) - Unconventional Resource Plays Workshop (p 45)